Daniel-Seredensky/LuceneSearcher/README.md

 │   ├── ModernButton.java        // Button designed to look like a SwiftUI rounded button
 │   ├── Menu.java                // Settings menu (**not implemented**)
 │   ├── Title.java               // Custom formatted title component (**not used**)
+│   ├── BaseResultCard.java      // Sets up the result card colors, hover animation, and parses the result text │   ├── ResultCard.java          // Handles the design of the result card, scrollable panel, and hover effect for the scroll bar
-│   ├── Result               // Custom formatted title component (**not used**) │   └── ResultsComponent.java    // Displays search results in a scrollable panel (**not implemented**)
+│   └── ResultsPanel.java        // Displays search results in a scrollable panel
 │   GUIProgression/              // Progression classes for GUI │   └── BaseGUI.java             // Base abstract class for main JFrame handles setup
 ├── jars/                        // External libraries
-│   └── flatlaf.jar
+│   └── flatlaf.jar              // FlatLaf look and feel for GUI
 │   └── **Lucene jars**
 ├── **Rest of files**
 ```